 How does this benefit you?

 Besides the obvious – extra income, guests benefit from the variety you offer.
-They can chose to have a more luxurious vacation or enhance their stay with small things.
-This all creates an overall better guest experience, and happier guests mean higher ratings online, more returning customers, and a better word of mouth.
+They can choose to have a more luxurious vacation or enhance their stay with small things.
+This all creates an overall better guest experience, and happier guests mean higher ratings online, more returning customers, and better word of mouth.